tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 were adapted to use the Spectrum channel API.
 This required developing a few ``SpectrumModel``-related classes.
 The class ``WifiSpectrumValueHelper`` is used to create Wi-Fi signals with the spectrum framework and spread their energy across the bands.
-The spectrum is sub-divided into 312.5 kHz sub-bands (the width of an OFDM subcarrier).
-The power allocated to a particular channel is spread across the sub-bands roughly according to how power would be allocated to sub-carriers using an even distribution of power and assuming perfect transmit filters.
-This could be extended in the future to place power outside of the channel according to the real spectral mask.
-This should be done for future adjacent channel models but is not presently implemented.
+The spectrum is sub-divided into sub-bands (the width of an OFDM subcarrier, which depends on the technology).
+The power allocated to a particular channel is spread across the sub-bands roughly according to how power would be allocated to sub-carriers.
+Adjacent channels are models by the use of OFDM transmit spectrum masks as defined in the standards.
-Similarly, on the receive side, a receiver filter mask can be defined; for this initial implementation, we implemented a perfect brick wall filter that is centered on the channel center frequency.

 To support an easier user configuration experience, the existing YansWifi helper classes (in ``src/wifi/helper``) were copied and